munificent/craftinginterpreters/book/global-variables.md

 ignore the `=` even if there is one there.
 Then this returns and eventually makes its way back to `parsePrecedence()`.

 Then what?
-What does this do with our broken example from before?
+What does the compiler do with our broken example from before?
 Right now, `variable()` won't consume the `=` so that will be the current token.
 It returns back to `parsePrecedence()`. `variable()` is a prefix parser, so then it tries to enter the infix parsing loop.
 There is no parsing function associated with `=`, so it skips that loop.

 Then `parsePrecedence()` silently returns back to the caller.
 That also isn't right.
 If the `=` doesn't get consumed as part of the expression, nothing else